Chleby (Nymburk District): Administrative division

+Etymology

+The word chleby means 'breads' in modern Czech, but this is just a coincidence.
+The name of the village is derived from the personal name Chleb, meaning "Chlebs (Chleb's family)".

 Geography

 Chleby is located about 5 km northeast of Nymburk and 41 km east of Prague.
 It lies in a flat agricultural landscape in the Central Elbe Table.

 History

 The first written mention of Chleby is from 1292, when the monastery in Mnichovo Hradiště sold the village to the Sedlec Abbey.

+Demographics

+Transport

+The northern part of the territory of Chleby is briefly crossed by the Jičín–Nymburk railway line, but there is no train station.
+The municipality is served by the station in neighbouring Oskořínek.

 Sights

-The landmark of Chleby is the Church of Saint Lawrence.
+The main landmark of Chleby is the Church of Saint Lawrence.
 It was built in the late Baroque style in 1780–1782 and the tower was added in the mid-19th century.

-The Evangelical church was built in the Neoromanesque style in 1885–1888, after the old one was demolished.
+The Evangelical church was built in the Neo-Romanesque style in 1885–1888, after the old one was demolished.

 Chleby is known for the Chleby Zoo, one of the smallest zoos in the country.